 More well known is the Egyptian goddess, Bastat.
 She is recorded as the goddess of home, domesticity, women’s secrets, cats, fertility, and childbirth.
 Bastat protected the home from evil spirits and disease, especially those associated with women and children.
 Much loved and worshiped by both men and women, Bastat and cats held a special place in the Egyptian world.
 Cats protected the home and crops from pests and vermin, and were accepted as loving companions.

 Japanese superstitions say that single women who are looking for love, can benefit by adopting a black cat.
 This will in turn attract many good suitors to her.

 Now in England, it is believed that giving a bride a black cat on her wedding day will bring good luck to the marriage.
 Newlyweds that share their home with a black cat are thought to be blessed with a long, happy life.

 During the times of sailors and oceanic exploration, black cats were thought to be assurance for a safe return.
 The fact that they also were believed to bring wealth was a bonus!
 In fact, they were thought to be so lucky that prices to purrchase black cats were so high, unfortunately most seafarers couldn’t afford them.

 Having a black cat is believed to be a foolproof source of success in the theater community.
 On opening night of a play, if a black cat wanders into your theater, you can be sure your play will run long and prosperously.
 All dark color felines are actually treated with the utmost respect.
 For those greeted at the theater entrances by these felines fortune smiles upon them.
 Any that are lucky enough to have the cat rub up against them are doubly fortunate!

 Cats also make excellent audience members as we recently discovered.
 Just ask anyone who has visited the Cinema Theater in Rochester, NY!

-No matter where you are in the world, all black cats are special souls that deserve the same chance at a loving home life that all cats do!
+No matter where you are in the world, or what your history entails, all black cats are special souls that deserve the same chance at a loving home life that any cat does!